yashbonde/mask_attention_transformer/README.md

   - `transformers` is written purely in `pytorch` no C++ bindings.
 We should match their speed, only then do we have a fighting chance.
 - Write a wrapper for calling on CPU and CUDA (later) but we should have the wrapper like `pytorch` does.
   - This will require studying `Cmake`, hack takes priority over proper software dev.
 - Add CUDA support, this should not be too difficult giving simpler structure.
-We will need to s
 - **SHOW FINGER** to all those who are not open sourcing their work but merely giving binaries.

 ### Installation